Hairy black holes and holographic heat engine: Abstract

 \section{Abstract}

-By considering AdS charged black hole in extended thermodynamic context as the working substance we use it as a heat engine.
-We investigate the effect of hairy charge on the evolution of efficiency and Carnot's efficiency along with Maxwell charge.
-Because of interesting thermodynamic behavior of hairy black holes it would be natural to know its effect when we use black hole as a heat engine.
-We show that this hairy charge could increase the efficiency, and maximum temperature would be happened for bigger Maxwell charge when this hairy charge grows.
-There is an inflection point for free Maxwell charge case at which efficiency accepts a minimum value.
-This point is not happened in the other cases or it would be un-physical and un-acceptable if it does.
-We also seek the behavior of the system in the large charge limit which is provided a model with low-temperature thermodynamic.
+By considering AdS charged black hole in the context of extended thermodynamic as the working substance we use it as a heat engine.
+We investigate the effect of hairy charge on the evolution of efficiency and Carnot efficiency along with electric charge.
+Because of interesting thermodynamic behavior of hairy black holes it would be natural to know their effects when we use black hole as a heat engine.
+We show that the hairy charge increases the efficiency, and so maximum temperature would be happened for bigger Maxwell charge when this hairy charge grows.
+For the fixed electric charges, the efficiency has a minimum value.
+In fact all critical points describe physical states except when the charge removed.
+If the electric charge takes a zero value then the hairy charge must be negative.
+We also seek behavior of the system for large charges which is provided a model with low-temperature thermodynamics.